HPE-CPP-AIBOM/AIBOM_Generator/README.md

 This Jenkins CI/CD pipeline automates the complete lifecycle of an **AI-based Bill of Materials (AIBOM)** generation framework.
 It ensures that AI models are securely fetched, validated, scanned for vulnerabilities, and documented using AIBOM and SBOM reports.

-It adheres to DevSecOps best practices, enhancing security, traceability, and transparency throughout the AI model lifecycle.
+It enhances security, traceability, and transparency throughout the AI model lifecycle.

 **Pipeline Overview**

-**Pipeline Stages **
+**Pipeline Stages**

 **1. Build Stage**

 Cleans the working model directory (MODEL_DIR) to avoid leftover data.

 Fetches the AI model from either: